Deloitte: Recent history

 In 2014, the company introduced Rubix, a blockchain consultancy providing advisory services for clients in different business sectors, including government.
 In 2016 the company created its first blockchain lab in Dublin.
 A second hub was launched in New York in January 2017.
-In 2016, Deloitte Canada set-up a Bitcoin automatic teller machine and equipped a restaurant in its office complex to accept bitcoin as payment.
-Deloitte CIS partnered with Waves Platform to offering services related to initial coin offerings.
+In 2016, Deloitte Canada set up a Bitcoin automatic teller machine and equipped a restaurant in its office complex to accept Bitcoin as payment.
+Deloitte CIS partnered with Waves Platform to offer services related to initial coin offerings.
 Deloitte became a member of the Ethereum Enterprise Alliance and the Hyperledger Project sponsored by the Linux Foundation in May 2017.

-In 2016, Deloitte acquired advertising agency Heat of San Francisco, best known for its work Madden NFL from EA Sports and the Hotwire travel website.
+In 2016, Deloitte acquired the advertising agency Heat of San Francisco, best known for its work for Madden NFL from EA Sports and the Hotwire travel website.
 Heat was the 11th digital marketing agency purchased by Deloitte Digital since its founding in 2012.
 As of 2016, Deloitte Digital had 7,000 employees.
 It billed $2.1 billion in 2015, making it one of world's largest digital agencies.

 In September 2016, Apple Inc. announced a partnership with Deloitte aimed at boosting sales of its phones and other mobile devices to businesses.
 As part of the partnership, the two companies will launch a service called Enterprise Next, in which more than 5,000 Deloitte consultants will advise clients on how to make better use of Apple products and services.

 In October 2016, Deloitte announced that they were creating Deloitte North West Europe.
 The Belgian, Danish, Dutch, Finnish, Icelandic, Norwegian, and Swedish member firms will combine with the UK and Swiss member firms to create Deloitte North West Europe.
 Deloitte, over the next three years, would invest €200m to enhance its services to its global, national and private market clients and to create development opportunities.
 The firm came into effect on 1 June 2017 and it is estimated to have 28,000 partners and people generating over €5bn in annual revenue.
 Deloitte North West Europe accounts for approximately 20% of all revenue within their Global Network.

 In March 2022, Deloitte announced that, as a result of the Russo-Ukrainian War, the firm would no longer carry out business in Russia or Belarus, and would separate its practices within these countries from its global network of firms.

 In March 2022, Deloitte acquired Etain, a data and digital transformation specialist company, based in Northern Ireland.

 The Wall Street Journal reported in June 2022 that the firm might choose to divide itself into two new companies, one accounting firm and one advisory firm.
 The Wall Street Journal reported this potential change several weeks after reporting that Ernst & Young was considering a similar split.

+In November 2023, Deloitte entered into a supply contract with Henchmann, a provider of contract drafting and negotiation software that scans and extracts key data points from legal documents.